Riau: Geography

-Geographically, Riau is located at position 02 ° 25 'LU-01 ° 15 ° LS and 100 ° 03'-104 ° 00' BT.
-The area is quite extensive and is located in the central part of Sumatra.
+Riau has a latitude ranging from 02°25'N - 01°15'S and a longitude ranging from 100°03'E - 104°00'E. The area is located in the central part of Sumatra.
 Riau is directly adjacent to North Sumatra and the Straits of Malacca in the north, Jambi to the south, West Sumatra to the west and the Riau Islands in the east.
 The province shares maritime borders with Singapore and Malaysia.

 In general, the geography of Riau consists of mountains, lowlands, and islands.
 The mountain area lies in the western part, namely the Bukit Barisan Mountains, near the border of West Sumatra.
 The elevation decreases towards the east, making most of the central and eastern part of the province covered with lowlands.
 Off the eastern coast lies the Strait of Malacca where several island lies.

 Climate

 In general, Riau Province has a wet tropical climate that is influenced by two seasons, namely the rainy and dry seasons.
 The average rainfall received by Riau Province is between 2,000 – 3,000 mm / year with an average annual rainfall of 160 days.
 The areas that received the most rain were Rokan Hulu Regency and Pekanbaru City.
 Meanwhile, the area that received the least rainfall was Siak Regency.

 The average air temperature of Riau is 25.9 °C with maximum temperatures reaching 34.4 °C and minimum temperatures reach 20.1 °C. The highest temperature occurs in urban areas on the coast.
 On the contrary, the lowest temperature covers the high mountains and mountains.
 Air humidity can reach an average of 75%.
 Slightly different for the island region in the eastern region is also influenced by the characteristics of the sea climate.As in most other province of Indonesia, Riau has a tropical rainforest climate (Köppen climate classification Af) bordering on a tropical monsoon climate.
 The climate is very much dictated by the surrounding sea and the prevailing wind system.
 It has high average temperature and high average rainfall.